phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 We set the name of the test framework entry function to `test_main` and call it from our `_start` entry point.
 We use [conditional compilation] to add the call to `test_main` only in test contexts because the function is not generated on a normal run.

-When we now execute `cargo xtest`, we see the "Running 0 tests" message from our `test_runner` on the screen.
+When we now execute `cargo test`, we see the "Running 0 tests" message from our `test_runner` on the screen.
 We are now ready to create our first test function:

 ```rust
 // in src/main.rs